 Line 4: “Total daily visits for patients receiving CCBHC services,” which is calculated by adding the amounts on lines 1 through 3 above, is automatically populated on this line.

-10
+11

-Monthly Visits Tab
+Monthly Visits PPS-2 Tab

-If using CC PPS-2, use the Monthly Visits tab to summarize the counts of unique patient visit months for CCBHC services furnished by your health care staff and by physicians under agreement with you.
+If using CC PPS-2, use the Monthly Visits PPS-2 tab to summarize the counts of unique patient visit months for CCBHC services furnished by your health care staff and by physicians under agreement with you.
 Categorize and count the unique patient month only once either for the standard population or for one of the recipients with certain conditions defined by the state.
 The count of months should include visits by Medicaid-covered and non-Medicaid-covered recipients.

 PATIENT DEMOGRAPHICS CONSOLIDATED